mxcl/PromiseKit/README.markdown

 * [Bolts](https://github.com/BoltsFramework/Bolts-iOS) was the inspiration for PromiseKit.
 I thought that—finally—someone had written a decent Promises implementation for iOS.
 The lack of dedicated `catch` handler, the (objectively) ugly syntax and the overly complex design was a disappointment.
 To be fair Bolts is not a Promise implementation, it’s… something else.
 You may like it, and certainly it is backed by big names™.
 Fundamentally, Promise-type implementations are not hard to write, so you really are making a decision based on how flexible the API is while simulatenously producing readable, clean code.
 I have worked hard to make PromiseKit the best choice.
 * [RXPromise](https://github.com/couchdeveloper/RXPromise) is an excellent Promise implementation that is mostly let down by syntax choices.
 By default thens are executed in background threads, which usually is inconvenient. `then` always return `id` and always take `id`, which makes code less elegant.
 There is no explicit `catch`, instead `then` always takes two blocks, the second being the error handler, which is ugly.
 The interface for `Promise` allows any caller to resolve it breaking encapsulation.
 Otherwise an excellent implementation.
+* [CollapsingFutures](https://github.com/Strilanc/ObjC-CollapsingFutures) looks good, but not thoroughly documented so hard to say without more experimentation.
 * [Many others](http://cocoapods.org/?q=promise)

 PromiseKit is well tested, and inside apps on the store.
 It also is fully documented, even within Xcode (⌥ click any method).